wp-plugins/memphis-documents-library/readme.txt

 Memphis Documents Library is a  documents library for WordPress with a robust feature set.
 It is a great tool for the organization and distribution of files.

-= Whats New in Version 2.5 =
+= Whats New in Version 2.5.1 =

+* *Fix* - Removed style.php and replaced it with style.css and used the WordPress function `wp_add_inline_style` to handle custom stylesheet changes.
+* *Fix* - Disabled the ability to view a private post if the user does not have the capabilities to.
-* *New* - You have the ability to create sub categories.
+* *Fix* - Updated large list to reflect the addition of sub categories.
-* *New* - Three new widgets have been added, you can now display, Most Downloaded, Highest Rated and Recently Updated documents.
-* *Fix* -  Issue with file upload on Windows platform, now is resolved.
-Batch upload still remains in beta.
-* *Fix* - Minor style changes
+* *Fix* - Removed unnecessary padding from the category tabs.
-* *Bug* - small bug fixes and updates.
+* *Update* - Updated localization.
+* *Update* - Removed the sub folder on the right side of the documents list, seems unneeded.

 = Memphis Documents Library Features =